micheaol/Ruby-School-Library/README.md

 <!-- [![Capstone][product-screenshot]](https://example.com) -->

-In this project, I bouild an school library app using ruby.
+In this project, I build a school library app using ruby.

 ### Built With